rbdannenberg/arco/doc/ugens.md

 these biased breakpoints.
 Then, 0.01 is subtracted to obtain the output.
 This allows envelopes to decay all the way to zero, but for very small breakpoint values, the curves are close to linear.
+Unlike `pwl` and `pwlb`, breakpoints cannot be less than zero, so that when bias is added, the exponential curves interpolate between values greater than zero.

-The starting value can be given by the `init` keyword.
+The starting value can be given by the `init` keyword, allowing for, e.g., an exponential fade from 1 to 0.

-Note that the default for `start` is true.
+Note that the default for `start` is true in the Seprent API.
 When false, the output will remain at the initial value until the `.start()` method is called.

 `/arco/pwe/new id` - Create a new piece-wise linear generator with audio output. `id` is the object id.
 Envelope does not start until